huggingface/hub-docs/hacktoberfest_challenges/model_license_other.md

 For each model, the workflow looks like this:
 1. Choose a model in the list below.
 For maximum impact, let's focus on the most downloaded or liked models first.
-2. Check that the model doesn't already have a PR to update the license.
+2. **Check that the model doesn't already have a PR to update the license**.
 Maybe another contributor already checked it!
 3. Find the corresponding license.
 URLs to the LICENSE file(s) in the repo is provided to ease the search.
    1. Note: the table suggests the name/URL for Llama models.
 It doesn't mean that the suggestion is accurate.
 It is to be double-checked correctly.
 4. Check which license applies to the model.
 Attributes are: